Policy and Strategic Influencing in Scotland

 Carers Trust Scotland’s further and higher education strategic influencing work aims to improve outcomes for student carers and to support further and higher education professionals to identify and support student carers.

-We work closely with Scottish Funding Council, Student Awards Agency Scotland and college and university professionals to progress the student carer support agenda.
+We have worked closely with Scottish Funding Council, Student Awards Agency Scotland and college and university professionals to progress the student carer support agenda.

 We have also developed Going Further for Student Carers and Going Higher for Student Carers awards to help colleges and universities to take a whole institution approach to identifying, supporting and reporting on student carers.